 The training component of the framework focuses on the powerful member's strategy on education, training, and awareness of the SC partners in all areas of the selection process: people, processes, and technology.
 The minimal tier requirement for each SC partner determined by the powerful member provides guidance on the minimal acceptable cyber hygiene levels for the SC ecosystem.
 Aligned cybersecurity policy and procedures of the SC ecosystem would be a means to make sure that every SC partner maintains the expected minimal cybersecurity posture.

-The policies and procedures should detail important items like incident handling, incident monitoring, incident response plan, etc. Each SC partner doing periodical audits of their systems and users is necessary for the integrity of the system and user provisions.
-Any exploits found through the audits need to be addressed by every partner of the supply chain ecosystem with the lead of the power player.
-Communication in between partners is essential through this process.
+The policies and procedures should detail important items like incident handling, incident monitoring, incident response plan, etc. Each SC partner doing periodic audits of their systems and users is necessary for the integrity of the system and user provisions.
+Any exploits found through the audits need to be addressed by every partner of the SC with the lead of the powerful member.
 The policies and procedures should address the management of data and user access for the partners leaving the SC ecosystem.